-Currently pupils have access to daily lessons and feedback from their Class Teachers via Seesaw.
-Pupils also have to opportunity to attend daily ‘live’ interactions with their Class Teachers through Microsoft Teams.
+In the case of blended learning, pupils will have access to daily lessons and feedback from their Class Teachers via Seesaw.
+Pupils will also have to opportunity to attend daily ‘live’ interactions with their Class Teachers through Microsoft Teams.
 To ensure the safety of our pupils and staff during live interactions, we have a School document outlining our agreed Digital Learning Safety Rules.

 Please see our COVID Communication Plan APS Dec 2020 for further information.

 On Monday 15th March our pupils in Primary 4-7 will return to in School learning.
 Information has been shared with Parents via Seesaw.